-Whether you’re new to Washington or have put down serious roots, I challenge you to shake up your routine and create your own bucket list.
+Whether you’re in a new city or have put down serious roots, I challenge you to shake up your routine and create your own bucket list.
 Or just take a few from mine.
-Here are 20 of the best things to add to your DC bucket list:
+Here are 20 of the best things to do or add to your own bucket list:

 Take a Power Nap